cloudacademy/awsdevtools-demo/README.md

 ### CodeBuild Tooling

-Contains an buildspec.yml file for building the web application frontend with AWS CodeBuild.
+Contains a *buildspec.yml* file which is used for *building* the web application frontend with AWS CodeBuild.

 ### CodeDeploy Tooling

-Contains an appspec.yml file and scripts folder for deploying web application frontend with AWS CodeDeploy.
+Contains an *appspec.yml* file and scripts folder which are used for *deploying* the web application frontend with AWS CodeDeploy.

 ## License